-Magnification (making things bigger on the screen): "Magnification is a function that makes everything on your phone look larger.
+• Magnification (making things bigger on the screen): "Magnification is a function that makes everything on your phone look larger.
 Many people use magnification to help them view small things.
 For people with low vision it makes it possible for them to see whats on the screen."
 "Michael uses magnification to read the news each day, he finds it easier to read stories with lots of text if the text is 3x normal size" BITESIZE - ACCESSIBILITY FEATURES

 Making the phone speak aloud: "'TalkBack' is when you can listen to your phone without needing to see the screen.
 When you do something on your phone it will speak to you and tell you what is happening, it will also vibrate to let you know what is happening."
-"Ayesha has always used magnification (making the screen appear larger) on her phone but has found that recently this makes her eyes sore after a few hours and she uses TalkBack when this happens"

 • Changing colours and contrasts: "Some people find it difficult to see some colours and contrasts making it difficult to read what is on the screen.
-You can change the way the colour on the phones look to make it easier to use."
-"Susan uses high contrast display settings to easily read what she is writing, when using WhatsApp or email.
-She finds that she makes fewer mistakes when everything is clearer"
+You can change the way the colour on the phones look to make it easier to use." when using WhatsApp or email.
+She finds that she makes fewer mistakes